istio/istio.io/content/en/docs/concepts/security/index.md

 #### Policy Target

-You can specify a policy's scope or target is determined with the `metadata/namespace` field and an optional `selector` field.
+You can specify a policy's scope or target with the `metadata/namespace` field and an optional `selector` field.
-A policy applies to the namespace in the `metadata/namespace` field tells.
+A policy applies to the namespace in the `metadata/namespace` field.
 If set its value to the root namespace, the policy applies to all namespaces in a mesh.
 The value of the root namespace is configurable, and the default is `istio-system`.
 If set to any other namespace, the policy only applies to the